bkvarda/xtremlib/README.md

 # xtremlib

-xtremlib is a PowerShell Module that wraps interactions with the XtremIO RESTful API The current release (2.0) was written and tested against XIOS 3.x.
+xtremlib is a PowerShell Module that wraps interactions with the XtremIO RESTful API The latest release (3.0) was written and tested against XIOS 3.x.
 If you are running 1.0, things have changed a bit.

+## xtremlib 4.0
+No current release.
+Source will be updated in the 4.0 branch [here]()

+#### Upcoming changes
+- Functions/switches that allow you to more easily manage complex snapshot workflows
+- Allowing for object piping between cmdlets
+- Implementation of v2 API filters (faster performance)
+- Implementation of performance-related commands
+- Ability to run against XMS managing more than one system
+- And more!

-## xtremlib 2.0
+## xtremlib 3.0
+Latest release available [here](https://github.com/bkvarda/xtremlib/releases/tag/3.0).
+Source is available in the 3.0 branch [here]()

 #### Changes from 1.0
 - All Get commands now return the full object returned from XtremIO - you can do with it what you'd like.